-Finally, we would like to thank the millions of readers of the Rutland Herald who voted us the Best Accounting Firm in the world.
+Finally, we would like to thank the millions of readers of the Rutland Herald who voted us the Best Accounting Firm in the world, for the fourth year in a row.

 O'Brien Shortle Reynolds & Sabotka takes this opportunity to wish our clients, staff and friends all the best.
 If you need us, we will be here.